nomi811/portfolio_blog/planning.md

-# Planning our application
+# Planning my application
   1. Answer Questions
-    - What are we building?
+    - What am I building?
-    - Who are we building it for?
+    - Who am I building it for?
-    - What features do we need to have?
+    - What features do I need to have?
   2. User Stories
-  3. Model our Data
+  3. Model my Data
-  4. Think through the pages we need in our app
+  4. Think through the pages I need in my app

 ## Questions

-  1. What are we building?
-We are building a personal site.
-A place where we can blog, share examples of our work, and have people contact us.
+  1. What am I building?
+I am building a personal site.
+A place where I can blog, share examples of my work, and have people contact me.

-  2. Who are we building it for?
-We are building it for ourselves, but also the community.
-Sharing what we are learning by blogging is a great way to learn for ourselves, but we teach others in the process.
-Show potential employers that we know what we are doing.
+  2. Who am I building it for?
+I am building it for myself, but also the community.
+Sharing what I am learning by blogging is a great way to learn for myself, but I will teach others in the process.
+Show potential employers that I know what I am doing.

-  3. What features do we want to have?
+  3. What features do I want to have?
     - Posts
       - Create / Edit / Destroy
       - Markdown